 Everything Before the End

 What makes the Hero’s Journey so useful is its familiar and easily implemented structure.
 And while you’ve probably seen and read a thousand stories that use it, you may not be totally familiar with each step.
-Here’s how a heroic journey reaches its conclusion:
+Here’s how a heroic journey reaches its conclusion, according to the twelve-step sequence laid out by Joseph Campbell and his student Christopher Vogler:

-- Your hero will always begin in some sort of Ordinary World, a place where no one expects much of anyone.
+- Your hero will always begin in some sort of Ordinary World, a normal life where no one expects much of them.

-- Then they experience a Call to Adventure that they are definitely not ready for, at least not yet.
+- Then they experience a Call to Adventure that jolts them out of that everyday life.
+They are definitely not ready for it yet, so…

-- . . . and find themselves assisted by the wisdom and skill of a Mentor.
+- However, the hero soon finds themselves assisted by the wisdom and skill of a Mentor.

-- After receiving ample training, the hero will cross the boundary between the familiar and the foreign, the Threshold, voyaging into the new world in order to begin their quest.
+- After receiving ample training, the hero will cross the Threshold into adventure, a boundary between the familiar and the foreign, voyaging into the new world in order to begin their quest.

 - And, of course, before the big climax, there is a moment of Approach, where the hero makes final preparations and often experiences a humble fall, where their pride takes over or their friends abandon them (for a while).